Guide to portfolios

 The design and layout you choose will be an indication of your creative skills.
 Ensure your portfolio has a consistent layout and a design background that does not detract from the content itself.

-Ensure that the quality of any photography, images, audio samples or textile swatches included is high as this will impact on the viewers engagement with your content.
-Aim for clear, professional photos and/or high quality renders.
+Ensure that the quality of any photography, images, audio samples or textile swatches included is high, as this will impact the viewers' engagement with your content.
+Aim for clear, professional photos and/or high-quality renders.

 Accessibility to your portfolio is key, so make sure digital file sizes are compressed to reduce any access issues when the employer is receiving your content via email.
 Follow any employer guidelines if these are made available to you.